Looking for something?

 Pain

 Make sure you tell your nurse or physiotherapist if you find that moving is too painful.
-The doctors will make sure there is some medicine for you to ease your pain this will help you feel more comfortable so you can begin moving.
+The doctors will make sure there is some medicine for you to ease your pain this will help you feel more comfortable so you can move more easily.
+Movement is important and will help your pain get better faster.

 Muscles

 Straight after your surgery your muscles may feel like they do not work properly.
-Do not worry this is a normal feeling.
+Do not worry this is normal and it will get better.
 If you feel nervous or your pain is too much it might make things feel worse.
-You have to just try your best and the physiotherapists will help you do your exercises if you need help.
+You might be surprised to find you and your muscles feel weaker then usual or more tired.
+You have to just try your best.

 Swollen joints